shakes90/dev/README.md

 3) Now if you type grunt server in your command line (from the directory of the project) and open your browser to http://localhost:9000, you'll access the index.html page.

+4) Start the grunt server task, edit the index.html file and you'll see you're browser refreshing